 What is a Pergola?

-As you just discovered, a pergola is not a gazebo, trellis, or even an arbor or pavilion.
-Basically, a pergola is any outdoor structure using columns or posts to support an open roof comprised of rafters and beams.
+Now that you know a pergola is not classified as a canopy, a gazebo, an arbor, trellis, or pavilion, you’re wondering what exactly is a pergola?
+Basically, a pergola is any type of outdoor structure where columns or posts are used to act as support for an open roof made up of rafters and beams.

 Types and Styles of Pergolas